peterhellberg/brandy/examples/README.md

 `lands.bas`     | Plots a simple fractal landscape `pastriang.bas` | Draws Pascal's triangle
 `sieve.bas`     | Sieve of Eratosthenes
-`tekdemo1.bas`  | Graphics demo using the Tektronics terminal emulation in xterm under NetBSD and Linux `tekdemo2.bas`  | Graphics demo using the Tektronics terminal emulation in xterm under NetBSD and Linux `teklib.bas`    | Library of procedures used by the two Tektronics demo programs `trees1.bas`    | Create a binary tree
+`trees1.bas`    | Create a binary tree
 `trees2.bas`    | Create a binary tree using indirection operators `tvtime.bas`    | A simple adventure game